Decadent Dairy Free Roasted Pumpkin Soup Recipe

 Using Roasted Fresh Pumpkin:

 For this recipe, I'm utilizing fresh organic pumpkins in lieu of canned pumpkin.
-I just find that when you oven roast the pumpkin yourself you get a much better tasting soup recipe both in texture and in flavors.
-So please, whenever possible, always use fresh pumpkins.
+I just find that when you oven-roast the pumpkin yourself you get a much better tasting soup recipe both in texture and flavors.
+So please, whenever possible, always try to utilize fresh pumpkins.
 If you're absolutely in a pinch and can't roast the fresh pumpkin, then make sure that you utilize only a well-drained canned pumpkin puree and not pumpkin pie filling.
+There's a huge difference between the two!

 How to Oven Roast Fresh Pumpkin: